Dmitry-Lipinskiy/react-weather-app/README.md

 You can enter any city in the search bar, and when you click on the "search" button, the data will be updated.
 If you enter a non-existent city, then an error message will appear on the screen, which will notify the user about this, and will disappear automatically after three seconds.
+You can view the result in a browser using this link:

 # Getting Started with Create React App